juev/awesome-stars/README.md

 ## Lua

+- [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
+Supports all your favourite languages.
 - [ThePrimeagen/refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim) - The Refactoring library based off the Refactoring book by Martin Fowler
 - [vhyrro/neorg](https://github.com/vhyrro/neorg) - Modernity meets insane extensibility.
 The future of organizing your life in Neovim.
 - [ishan9299/nvim-solarized-lua](https://github.com/ishan9299/nvim-solarized-lua) - solarized colorscheme in lua for nvim 0.5